kmcilwain112/Critter_Public/README.md

 -We used Java, JSP, SQL and CSS to create models, publish views, and create controllers.

 -In the source directory you'll find the java/Critter directory which contains files for database connection, controllers, and models.

+-In the Web directory you'll find JSP web pages.

+Thank you for your interest!